Compensation for Fatal Accidents at Work

 Fatal Accident Claims Compensation Guide

-Here at R James Hutcheon Solicitors, we understand that loss of a loved one can cause pain, grief and suffering and that no amount of compensation can recover this loss.
-However, the award of compensation for death at work can help with the stress loved ones still having to pay the mortgage and bills such as funeral costs, loan repayments and general household expenses.
+Here at R James Hutcheon Solicitors, we understand that the loss of a loved one can cause pain, grief and suffering and that no amount of compensation can recover this loss.
+However, the award of compensation for death at work can help with the stress of loved ones still having to pay the mortgage and bills such as funeral costs, loan repayments and general household expenses.
 A bereavement award can also be awarded to the deceased’s Spouse or Parents.

 For your information, we have set up a fatal accident compensation guide.
 Anyone needing any more information please contact us.

 Death At Work Compensation Claims

-All of the above questions following the death of a close family member are just a small number of enquirers that you will find answers by contacting us for sympathetic and professional advice.
+All of the above questions following the death of a close family member are just a small number of enquiries that you will find answers to by contacting us for sympathetic and professional advice.

 The family/dependants are entitled to submit a claim to get fatal accident at work compensation on behalf of the deceased if there is blame.

 What is a Dependency Claim?

-A dependency claim is a claim is for the financial support, usually to the next of kin such as the deceased’s wife, husband and children – Civil Partnerships are also now recognised.
+A dependency claim is a claim is for financial support, usually to the next of kin such as the deceased’s wife, husband and children – Civil Partnerships are also now recognised.
 When a person dies, if the deceased was had an income, that income would be lost upon death.
 It is generally the case that the income would be used for the benefit of the spouse/partner and children which results in a continuing loss to the dependents.
 The dependents are therefore able to claim for this financial loss to support them.